ShoheiKIMURA389/Definition/README.md

 - The discussion channel is strictly limited to **iMessage (+81-70-3666-0022)** and requires the **active participation of the licensee’s highest decision-making authority** (e.g., CEO or equivalent), as these dialogues concern normative and strategic foundations of post-AI civilization and cannot be delegated without loss of decision-level integrity.

 - **Confidentiality Clause (Automatic by Enrollment):**
   All iMessage-based dialogues under this plan constitute **intellectual dialogues with a global-scale thinker**, nothing more and nothing less.
 Every exchange is ultimately interpreted, systematized, and incorporated into institutional design **solely** by Shohei KIMURA as an individual.
 All conversational content shared through this channel is automatically subject to strict confidentiality obligations attached to this plan, and is treated as non-public, non-disclosable strategy dialogue.
-  Shohei KIMURA commits to maintaining this confidentiality in full; **no dialogue content, partial transcript, paraphrase, or derivative interpretation will ever be made public**,
-  **with the sole exception of uploading contractual documents themselves to this repository when appropriate.**
+Shohei KIMURA commits to maintaining this confidentiality in full; **no dialogue content, partial transcript, paraphrase, or derivative interpretation will ever be made public**, **with the sole exception of uploading contractual documents themselves to this repository when appropriate.** For clarity, agreements executed under the highest-tier plans (including the Post-AI Civilization Partnership Plan) are, by default, treated as confidential and are **not** published in the repository unless an exceptional circumstance arises in which public disclosure is explicitly warranted by the author.
+This default confidentiality aligns with the privacy and security guarantees incorporated into the plan itself.
 The cryptographic secrecy of message transport and storage is provided by Apple’s end-to-end encryption architecture for iMessage, as publicly guaranteed by Apple; this technical property is exogenous to the license and can be cited internally as a baseline security assurance for this channel.

 - **Conversation History Deletion (On Demand by the Top Decision-Maker):**
   Upon explicit request from the licensee’s highest decision-making authority (e.g., CEO or equivalent), all iMessage conversation history related to this plan shall be **irreversibly deleted** by Shohei KIMURA, with **no local, cloud, or backup copies** retained in any digital form.
 From that point onward, the only remaining information carrier is the author’s human memory; no transcript, log, or recoverable artifact will exist.
 This mechanism allows the licensee to treat the channel as an ultra-high-confidentiality line whose residual risk profile is limited to (i) Apple’s end-to-end encrypted transport/storage guarantees for iMessage and (ii) the author’s personal memory as a single, non-replicable node.

 - **Copyright Absolute:**
   All expressive works, drafts, conceptual structures, definition architectures, and civilization models—whether or not they arise from, or are influenced by, these dialogues—remain fully and exclusively owned by Shohei KIMURA.
 This plan does **not** confer any form of joint authorship, preferential rights, interpretive control, or ownership advantages to the licensee under any circumstance, and may not be construed as creating co-design or co-sovereignty over any intellectual structure.

 - **Prohibition Clause (Academic Priority Protection):**
-  The licensee is strictly prohibited from constructing, commissioning, or strategically timing any work—whether deliberately or inadvertently—that has the effect of obstructing, overshadowing, or pre-empting
-  **the preprint or pre-peer-review public release (“先公開”) of Shohei KIMURA’s academic papers.**
-  Any attempt, including the timing manipulation or strategic release of competing materials, that interferes with academic priority or seeks to dilute the visibility of these works shall constitute a **major breach** of this plan and a fundamental violation of its civilizational purpose.
+  The licensee is strictly prohibited from constructing, commissioning, or strategically timing any work—whether deliberately or inadvertently—that has the effect of obstructing, overshadowing, or pre-empting **the preprint or pre-peer-review public release (“先公開”) of Shohei KIMURA’s academic papers.** Any attempt, including the timing manipulation or strategic release of competing materials, that interferes with academic priority or seeks to dilute the visibility of these works shall constitute a **major breach** of this plan and a fundamental violation of its civilizational purpose.

 - **Strategic Dialogue Scope (“Human Civilization Software Update 3.0”):**
   In addition to the privileges above, this plan grants the licensee the right to participate in direct one-to-one strategic dialogues with the author concerning the forthcoming academic work **“Human Civilization Software Update 3.0.”**